Most questions revolve around freight and we are constantly working on ways to reduce it so keep checking back, asking questions, and giving advice.

-A: The only way to accurately know is to choose your fish fillet for your shopping cart and enter your zip code.
+A: The only way to accurately know is to choose your fish fillet for your shopping cart and click the blue "Estimate Shipping" button where you enter your zip code and state.
 The freight depends on the weight, where you are shipping to, and how fast you want the fish.

 Q: I don't need 5 or 11 pounds because I don't want to thaw it all out.
 Do you have any smaller quantities?

 A: We get this question all the time.
 You do not need to thaw out the whole batch at once.
 All the freshwater fish fillets are Individually Quality Frozen (IQF) which means they are immediately flash frozen after being cleaned so you can just grab one fillet from the bag when you need it.
 So we also don't have any smaller quantities because it doesn't make sense to ship such a small quantity.
 The shipping and handling would be more than the fish.

 Q: Can I get a freight quote without giving you my credit card?